 Roadway maintenance & equipment

-The Roadway Maintenance and Equipment group is responsible for the maintenance of 1,600 lane kilometres of roadway.
+The Roadway Maintenance and Equipment group is responsible for the maintenance of 1,650 kilometres of roadway.

 Highway 97 and 33 are maintained by the Provincial Ministry of Transportation.

 All bridges are inspected on a yearly basis and repaired as needed.

 We take pride in our road system and strive to remove litter promptly.

 From spring through fall, litter is removed from the downtown area on a daily basis with a small vacuum machine.
 Litter is removed from all major roads on a weekly basis with the exception of major roads leading to the Landfill (Glenmore Road and Sexsmith Road) which are checked daily.

 Litter will not be picked up on private property.